 The MENA Scholarship Program, now in its fifth year, will bring together future leaders from seven territories, who have been selected from more than 6,000 applicants.
 Each applicant has earned a unique opportunity to develop their business and social entrepreneurship skills to help realize their business ambitions.
 Each of the seven territories participating in the program - Algeria, Egypt, Jordan, Morocco, Palestine, Pakistan and Tunisia – will send 14 students to the Kelley School of Business’ Global Business Institute for their month of rewarding studies.

 The entrepreneurs will participate in an intensive accelerated curriculum with faculty members at Kelley School of Business before taking part in a business plan competition to demonstrate the skills learned during the program.
 Following a month at IU, the students will visit the U.S. Department of State and the U.S. Chamber of Commerce in Washington DC.
-They’ll then travel to Atlanta, Georgia to meet with senior leaders at The Coca-Cola Company’s global headquarters, ending with a visit to the World of Coca-Cola.
+They’ll then travel to Atlanta, Georgia to meet with senior leaders at The

 This year’s successful scholarship winners were chosen following a rigorous selection process, after they had submitted a business idea to “Make Tomorrow Better” in their home countries.
 Applicants contributed more than 6,000 ideas to an online platform which was visited by more than 1.6 million registered users across the globe, who were each able to vote for their favorite concepts.
 From a shorter list of 800 ideas, the successful students were chosen by program partners at the US Embassies and Consulates in each of the participating countries.